 To formally evaluate the effectiveness of FW education, the AFWC will confirm the supervising occupational therapist or occupational therapy assistant does have a minimum of one year of practice.
 Also, during the student's FW experience, frequent communication will be maintained with the student and the FWE to confirm the student is meeting the FW objectives.
 Site visits will also be scheduled when a student is placed at a site not previously visited.
 The AFWC will schedule a site visit during one, if not two, of the student's FW experiences.
-The student's educational experience will be measured using the American Occupational Therapy Association's Student Evaluation of the Fieldwork Experience (SEFWE), as well as the AOTA's Student Evaluation of the Fieldwork Experience (SEFWE), as well as the AOTA's Student Evaluation of the Fieldwork Experience (SEFWE), as well as the AOTA's Student Evaluation of the Fieldwork Experience (SEFWE).
+The student's educational experience will be measured using the American Occupational Therapy Association's Student Evaluation of the Fieldwork Experience (SEFWE), as well as the AOTA's Student Evaluation of the Fieldwork Educator - which are each completed online.